passagemath/.github/profile/README.md

 passagemath is a major integrating force in the [mathematical software landscape](https://github.com/passagemath#passagemath-in-the-mathematical-software-landscape).

-**Invitations to the passagemath GitHub organization:** If you received an invitation to join the organization, note that we send out courtesy invitations to the organization whenever we merge your nontrivial contributions that were accepted into the upstream SageMath project into the passagemath codebase.
+**Invitations to the passagemath GitHub organization:** If you received an invitation to join the organization, note that we send out invitations to the organization:

+* to contributors to the upstream SageMath project, in particular when we merge their nontrivial contributions that were accepted into SageMath into the passagemath codebase, as a courtesy,
+* to key stakeholders of upstream projects that passagemath depends on, as a gesture of appreciation and to extend an invitation to collaborate,
+* to authors and contributors of downstream packages that depend on SageMath / passagemath, as an invitation to he passagemath ecosystem,
+* to downstream packagers.

 Becoming a member of the passagemath GitHub organization is free and does not imply any obligations other than to adhere to the organization's Code of Conduct.

 passagemath in the mathematical software landscape